Emmotes/ic_spoilers/docs/melf.md

     "id": 2702,
     "flavour_text": "",
     "description": {
-        "desc": "Melf takes note of the most populous species among the other Champions in the formation.
-His Custom Support Spell is increased by $(amount)% for each Champion of that species in the formation (potentially including himself).
-In the event of a tie, Champions of all the tied species are counted.", "post": {
+        "desc": "Melf counts the most populous species among other Champions in the formation.
+Melf's Custom Support Spell is increased by $(amount)% for each Champion of that species in the formation.
+If tied, all tied species count.", "post": {
             "conditions": [
                 {